paintingofblue/discord-telegram-chat-bridge/README.md

 * Token - Your Discord bot token
 * telegram_token - Your Telegram bot token sent by BotFather
 * chatid - The ID you just noted down from the POST request you made
+* webhook - Make a discord webhook in your server

 Run main.py, and it should now be listening for any messages sent in the server your bot is in.